Sledmine/mimic/README.md

 Halo Custom Edition AI Sync, this project aims to provide AI synchronization in the most optimized and simple way as possible, made with Lua for SAPP and Chimera.

-This project is on early development, feel free to contribute and join our Discord server if you want to get more information about design, goals and updates for the project.
+This project is on early development, feel free to contribute and join our [Discord server](https://discord.shadowmods.net) server if you want to get more information about design, goals and updates for the project.